hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 GET access for a limited time to the resource.

-When the web browser user clicks on the link, the browser will download the object directly from Swift, obviating the need for the website to act as a proxy for the request.
+When the web browser user clicks on the link, the browser will download the object directly from HP Cloud Object Storage, obviating the need for the website to act as a proxy for the request.

 If the user were to share the link with all his friends, or accidentally post it on a forum, etc.